 At Miriam Lord Primary School we view assessment as a very important tool for benchmarking the starting point of a child's education and to track progress and attainment.
 Until recently, children’s progress was assessed using national curriculum levels.
 The government has now removed ‘level descriptors’ from the National Curriculum and schools are expected to establish their own assessment systems to suit their children and parents.

 To achieve we have devised a new system of assessment that does not use 'levels'.
 Teachers use our school system 'PAAM' (Pupil Attainment and Assessment Map) to carefully tracks objectives that pupils cover and to identify where any gaps in understanding may be.
 The system allows us to measure the depth of pupils' understanding and how they are able to transfer and apply the skills they have learned into new contexts.
 We fully understand that this system is sometimes not easy to understand as a parent so please don't hesitate to contact school if you would like more information.
 As always, we will provide an explanation of your child's progress throughout the year at our regular Parent Consultation Evenings.

 Miriam Lord have followed government guidelines and devised our own system to assess and measure pupils’ progress.
 These statements provide parents and teachers with information on how they achieve for their age.
 These include the following criteria:

-From summer 2016, there will be more challenging SATs tests to reflect the new curriculum at the end of the Key Stages.
-Children will now receive a scaled score instead of a level.
+Children will receive a scaled score.
 Their raw score – the actual number of marks they accrue – will be translated into a scaled score; this helps to allow for differences in the difficulty of the tests from year to year so that pupils' results can be compared accurately.